Henry Cadogan, 4th Earl Cadogan: Diplomatic and political career

 Cadogan initially joined the Diplomatic Service and was an attaché in St Petersburg from 1834 to 1835.
-In 1841 he was elected Member of Parliament (MP) for Reading, a seat he held until 1847, and then represented Dover from 1852 to 1857.
+In 1841 he was elected Member of Parliament (MP) for Reading, a seat he held until 1847, and later represented Dover from 1852 to 1857.

+In 1842 he applied for the role of Steward and Bailiff of the Chiltern Hundreds in order to vacate his seat, but this was refused by the Chancellor of the Exchequer due to concerns that any subsequent by-election was being manipulated.
+This is the most recent time the government refused to allow an MP to resign in this way.

-He then returned to the Diplomatic Service and served as Secretary of the Paris Embassy from 1858 to 1859.
+After leaving Parliament he returned to the Diplomatic Service and served as Secretary of the Paris Embassy from 1858 to 1859.
 In 1864 he succeeded his father in the earldom and entered the House of Lords.
 When the Conservatives came to power under Lord Derby in 1866, Cadogan was sworn of the Privy Council and appointed Captain of the Yeomen of the Guard, a post he held until 1868, the last year under the premiership of Benjamin Disraeli.

 Apart from his diplomatic and political careers, Lord Cadogan was the Colonel of the Royal Westminster Militia, appointed on 6 December 1841.
 On 13 March 1865 he became Honorary Colonel of the regiment.

 Family

 Lord Cadogan married Mary Sarah Wellesley, daughter of Valerian Wellesley, on 13 July 1836 in Durham Cathedral.
 They had four sons and two daughters.
 The Countess Cadogan died in February 1873, aged 65.
-Lord Cadogan only survived her by four months and died at Woodrising, Norfolk, in June 1873, aged 61.
+Lord Cadogan died at Woodrising, Norfolk, in June 1873, aged 61.
 His eldest son George succeeded in the earldom.